KxSystems/docs/docs/kb/compacting-hdb-sym.md

 ```

 !!! tip

     Remember to `rm` the zym file at the end of processing.

 ## Multi-threaded sym rewrite code

-Here's some multi-threaded (can run single threaded) and more memory-intensive but hugely faster sym file rewrite code that handles partitioned and splayed tables and par.txt.
+Here’s some multi-threaded (can run single threaded) and more memory-intensive but hugely faster sym file rewrite code that handles partitioned and splayed tables and `par.txt`.

-Note you lose the `` `g#``, which isn't supported in threads, so you’ll have to apply it later.
+Note you lose the `` `g#``, which isn’t supported in threads, so you’ll have to apply it later.

 ```q
 system"l ." /load the HDB - can change this if you don't start Q from your hdb root allpaths:{[dbdir;table] / from dbmaint.q + an extra check for paths that exist (to support .Q.bv)